-The company forms part of a group of companies owned by Gap Group p.i.c.
-The financial risk factors that relate to the group as a whole in many cases apply to the company.
+The company forms part of a group of companies owned by Gap Group p.l.c.
+The financial risk factors that relate to the group as whole in many cases apply to the company.
 The following are the financial risk factors that affect the whole group which also apply to the company.

-The Group's activities potentially expose it to a variety of risks: market risk, economic risk, counter-party risk, credit risk and liquidity risk.
+The Group's activities are potentially exposed to a variety of risks: market risk, economic risk, counterparty risk, credit risk and liquidity risk.
 Where possible, the board provides principles for overall risk management, as well as policies to mitigate these risks in the most prudent way.

-(i) The Group is subject to market and economic conditions generally
+(i)The Group is subject to market and economic conditions generally